 When a new production order is entered, the production cycle is assigned and the work phases are generated, GlueSync detects the change on the data and replicates them on Couchbase (target database set).
 Couchbase is then used as a data source for our mobile application.

 See it in action

-Let’s now see the operation of GlueSync connected to the E2000 management system (Euro2000) and to a demo application created to display the data that previously resided exclusively within the ERP.
+Let’s now see the operation of GlueSync connected to the E2000 management system (Euro2000) and to the Twinforce app used to display the data that previously resided exclusively within the ERP.